Calculatorbudy Official Logo

 Gold19,30019.3

-Q: How do I measure volume for an irregular object?
+How do I measure the volume of an irregular object?

-You can use the water displacement method.
-Submerge the object in water; the amount the water level rises is equal to the volume of the object.
+The most common method is water displacement.
+Submerge the object in a graduated cylinder; the volume of the water displaced is exactly equal to the volume of the object.

-Bookmark Calculatorbudy.com for quick access to reliable density calculations and other useful tools.
+Bookmark Calculatorbudy.com for quick access to reliable density calculations and other useful scientific tools.